 There are three types of custody evaluations in New Mexico:

 - Family court clinic.
 Court clinic provides mediation and evaluation through psychologists and counselors at a low cost.
-Through clinic court, the custody evaluation process can last six months to one year.
+Through a court clinic, the custody evaluation process can last six months to one year.

 - Guardian Ad Litem (GAL).
 In custody cases with extreme levels of conflict, the court may appoint a GAL.
-This position is an attorney for the children who is responsible to “advocate zealously” for their best interests.
+This position is an attorney for the children who must “advocate zealously” for their best interests.
 A GAL isn't bound by any client’s objectives.
 Rather, he or she performs a complete investigation into the children’s lives to determine the best situation.